 Gaussian Diffusion (1D)

-The following discretization scheme are used:
+The following discretization schemes are applied:

 - Forward Euler